mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ## [State Estimation Update](@id DCStateEstimationUpdateManual)
-An advanced methodology involves users establishing the `DCStateEstimation` type using [`dcStateEstimation`](@ref dcStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) just once.
-After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `DCStateEstimation` type.
+An advanced methodology involves users establishing the `DcStateEstimation` type using [`dcStateEstimation`](@ref dcStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) just once.
+After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `DcStateEstimation` type.

-This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `DCStateEstimation` also does not need to be recreated.
+This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `DcStateEstimation` also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse gain matrix factorization.

 !!! tip "Tip"
-    The addition of new measurements after the creation of `DCStateEstimation` is not practical in terms of reusing this type.
+    The addition of new measurements after the creation of `DcStateEstimation` is not practical in terms of reusing this type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.

-We can modify the prior example to achieve the same model without establishing `DCStateEstimation` twice:
+We can modify the prior example to achieve the same model without establishing `DcStateEstimation` twice:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide
 @default(template) # hide

-system = powerSystem()
-device = measurement() # <- Initialize the Measurement instance
+system, monitoring = ems() # <- Initialize the Measurement instance

 addBus!(system; label = "Bus 1", type = 3)
 addBus!(system; label = "Bus 2", type = 1, active = 0.1)